 Resourcing a team is serious business.
 The team composition can make or break not only the outcomes of your projects, but also the happiness of the group and your company’s overall profitability.

-We’re really excited to announce a new feature in 10,000ft Plans that will help you feel more confident that the people you’re selecting for your projects are the most well-suited for the job.
+We’re excited to introduce a feature in 10,000ft that will help you feel more confident that the people you’re selecting for your projects are the most well-suited for the job.